Esri/offline-editor-js/doc/tpklayer.md

 `NO_SUPPORT_ERROR` | "libNotSupportedError"| The library won't work on this browser.
 `VALIDATION_EVENT` | "validationEvent" | An event related to various checks to insure library functionality is supported.
 `PROGRESS_EVENT` | "progress" | Event indicated progress status while parsing a TPK file.
 Parsing can take a while depending on how large the TPK is.
-`PROGRESS_START` | "start" | Parsing has begun.
-Important for control UX elements that provide user feedback during parsing.
-`PROGRESS_END` | "end" | Parsing has finished.
-Important for control UX elements that provide user feedback during parsing.
-`WINDOW_VALIDATED` | "windowValidated" | All window related functionality has been checked.
-Example: Window.File and Window.FileReader.
-`DB_VALIDATED` | "dbValidated" | All database checks have passed.

 ###TiledMapServiceLayer Override